JoshCap20/websocket-multiplayer-tank-game/README.md

     ```npm install```

 ## Running the game (Server)
-1. Start the WebSocket server:
+Start the WebSocket and HTTP server:
     ```npm start```

-2. In another terminal, start the HTTP server:
-    ```npm run serve```

 ## Playing the game (Client)
-Open your browser and go to http://localhost:8081 to play the game (or whatever port the http server is on).
+Open your browser and go to http://localhost:8080 to play the game (or whatever port the server is on).

 ## Controls
 - Arrow Up: Move forward